NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV01-shapefile-attributes.md

 <div id="challenge" markdown="1">
-## Challenge: Subset Spatial Line Objects Practice
+## Challenge: Subset Spatial Line Objects
 Subset out all:

 1. `Boardwalks` from the lines layer and plot it.